Yogini: Names

 There is no universally-agreed list of the names of the 64 yoginis; Dehejia located and compared some 30 different lists, finding that they rarely corresponded, and that there must have been multiple traditions concerning the 64.
 She states that the lists can be categorised into those that include the Matrikas among the Yoginis and give the Yoginis high status, and those that do neither.
 The high status means that the Yoginis are either aspects of the Great Goddess Devi, or her acolytes.

 The Kalika Purana includes 16 Matrikas among the yoginis.
 9 of these Matrikas are of the Brahmi series; Dehejia comments that in this tradition, the yoginis are "64 varying aspects of Devi herself"; they are to be worshipped "individually".

 The Agni Purana does not include the Matrikas among the yoginis, but states that they are related.
 It divides the yoginis into 8 family groups, each one led by a Matrika, who is either the mother or another relative of each of her yoginis.

 The Agni Purana, the Skanda Purana and the Kalika Purana each contain two lists (namavalis) of yoginis with often wholly differing contents.
 The Sri Matottara Tantra tells that the Khechari Chakra and the Yogini Chakra are both circles of 64 yoginis, while the Mula Chakra has a circle of 81 and the Malini Chakra has a circle of 50.
 The number 8 is auspicious; its square, 64, is "even more potent and efficacious".
 In tantric texts there are supposedly 64 Agamas and Tantras, 64 Bhairavas, 64 mantras, 64 sites sacred to the Goddess (pithas), and 64 extraordinary powers (siddhis).
 Dehejia notes that the yoginis are closely associated with the siddhis.

-Temples to the 64 yoginis
+Temples

 Yogini temples are simple compared to typical Indian temples, without the usual towers, gateways and elaborate carvings that attract scholarly attention.

 Major extant hypaethral (open air) temples of the 64 yoginis (Chausathi Jogan) in India built between the 9th and 12th centuries include two in Odisha at Hirapur and Ranipur Jharial; and three in Madhya Pradesh, at Khajuraho, Bhedaghat, and the well-preserved hilltop temple at Mataoli in Morena district.

 The iconographies of the yogini statues in the various temples are not uniform, nor are the yoginis the same in each set of 64.
 In the Hirapur temple, all the yoginis are depicted with their Vahanas (animal vehicles) and in standing posture.
 In the Ranipur-Jharial temple the yogini images are in dancing posture.
 In the Bhedaghat temple, the yoginis are seated in lalitasana.